robertheeter/uroflo/README.md

 ## Setup
 Run on the following commands on your *local computer* to clone the repository, create a virtual environment, and install the required packages:

+Deprecated; use Version Control Information document in Google Drive.

 ```
 git clone https://github.com/teamuroflo/uroflo.git
 cd uroflo/